 As a result of the increased risk posed by cyber-crime especially in relation to bank account details, please note that Moore Barlow bank account details will not change during the course of a transaction.

 If you do send funds to us using details that we have provided to you by email then please telephone us first before sending the funds.Where you request us to send funds to you electronically we will ask you to verify account details with us by letter or by phone using a phone number which you have given to us and on which we have spoken to you previously.

 Please be vigilant when opening emails, attachments or links and when responding to any requests for your bank details.

-Barlow Robbins will not accept responsibility if you transfer money into an incorrect bank account.
+Moore Barlow will not accept responsibility if you transfer money into an incorrect bank account.

 If a third party requests access to documents that we hold about you or asks to interview us in connection with legal services that we have provided to you then we may be required, as a matter of law, to comply with this request.
 You will be responsible for our fees, disbursements and expenses if we have to deal with such a request.